voucherifyio/sdk-ruby-openapi-based/README.md

 ## 🛠️ Contributing

-🐛 Bug reports and pull requests are welcome through [GitHub Issues](https://github.com/voucherifyio/sdk-ruby-openapi-based/issues).
+Read more about how to Contribute to Voucherify Ruby SDK by visiting [CONTRIBUTING.md](./CONTRIBUTING.md)

-Read more about how to Contribute to Voucherify Ruby SDK by visiting [main repository GENERATING-SDKS.md guideline](https://github.com/voucherifyio/voucherify-openapi/blob/master/GENERATING-SDKS.md).
+Remember that this SDK is auto generated (except of the tests) so changes made here will be overwritten by generator.

 ## 🔐 Documentation for Authorization